Family says Laundrie is now missing; Petito still not found - NewsBreak

 The official conversation with the family Friday came shortly after the North Port Chief Todd Garrison had publicly vented frustration over Brian Laundrie's lack of help on Wednesday, pleading for Laundrie’s lawyer to arrange a conversation.
 “Two people left on a trip and one person returned!” an earlier tweet by the police chief had said.

-Their trek in the Fort Transit van began in July from New York’s Long Island, where both grew up.
+Their trek in the Fort Transit van began in July from Long Island.
 They intended to reach Oregon by Halloween according to their social media accounts, but Petito vanished after her last known contact with family in late August from Grand Teton National Park in Wyoming, authorities said.

-Laundrie drove the van back to Florida on Sept.
-1 alone, police said.
-Petito’s family filed a missing persons report last Saturday with police in Suffolk County, New York.

-Petito’s parents had released a letter through their attorney on Thursday to Laundrie’s parents, asking them to help investigators locate Petito, despite their instinct to protect their son.

 Utah's Grand County Sheriff Steven White said without elaboration in a news release the two cases were unrelated.